Title: A Watcher's Word

 “Yes, yes, yes.
 This curse.
 We all have to make allowances,” Robin interrupted somewhat tetchily.
-His attitude bugged Buffy to the point she was glad she’d decided not to share her suspicions that Giles wasn’t nearly as drunk as he was pretending to be.
+His attitude bugged Buffy to the point that she was glad she’d decided not to share her suspicions that Giles was only pretending to be drunk.

-Robin grunted and stopped trying to look intimidating in front of the mounted Slayer Axe on the wall.
+Robin grunted, sighed, and stopped trying to look intimidating in front of the mounted Slayer Axe on the wall.
 He sat on his chair, leant forward and put his elbows on the desk.
-“We've lost three Slayers in the States this past week,” said Robin.
+“We've lost three Slayers in the States this past week,” he said.
 “All brutal attacks with no witnesses.
-It feels like someone or something is starting something Buffy, and I have a duty to protect my Slayers from whatever is picking them off.”
+It feels like someone or something is starting something, Buffy, and I have a duty to protect my Slayers from whatever is picking them off.”

 “Yes but it's hardly Giles.
 He wouldn’t hurt a Slayer.”